Starting March 28th some classes will be offered through Zoom.

 She decided that she needed a teacher to study with and as synchronicity would align it one of her hula sisters had lived in Hawai'i for 15 years and had taken classes with Kumu Kea.
 After that initial connection was made, Amanda now travels frequently to Hawai'i for intensives to study with Kumu Kea (teacher of hula) and returns sharing what she can with others on the east coast.
 Her classes and educational events are focused on the workout aspect to hula but also on the spiritual aspect of hula.
 Without the spiritual/cultural aspect she always felt hula was missing something (read blog below for more).
 Although she leads a performance group, Emerald 'Aina Hula Dancers, her mission in 2020 and beyond is less on the performance aspect and more on helping hula students center, find peace, share aloha, appreciate our earth, and connect to the bigger picture of their lives and each other.
 If students desire to perform after dancing hula for a while with the weekly classes, there will be opportunities at local festivals and for other events to perform.

 She educates students on three styles of hula including hapa-haole, 'auana, and kahiko.
 As a college instructor, she herself loves learning and continues to study, research, and spend time in Hawai'i to learn more about the culture, the aloha spirit, and the spread of hula around the world.
-What she is able to share she enjoys sharing with others that may not be able to travel to Hawai'i.
+What she is able to share from her Kumu, she enjoys sharing with others that may not be able to travel to Hawai'i.

 "As an environmental scientist I love the connection to nature that hula provides us through our body movements mimicking nature to the meles (songs and chants) about beautiful landscapes.
 As an energy work practitioner I can see the benefits that hula provides us while moving the body and focusing on the breath.
 Hula also teaches us to be in the present moment and slow down our lives.
 As someone who values spiritual growth personally, I enjoy how hula brings people together and the aloha shared through the culture and spirit of the dance."

-Over the years now of teaching Amanda has developed an 8 level Hula program for adults to learn traditional hula (kahiko), modern hula (‘auana), and hapa-haole hula.
+Over the years now of teaching hula, Amanda has developed an 8 level Hula program for adults to learn traditional hula (kahiko), modern hula (‘auana), and hapa-haole hula.
 Each level runs for 6 weeks where basic steps and hand motions are taught as well as hula history.
 Within each level three routines are learned, one from each style of hula.
 Classes are an hour in length with the physical movement aspect and then 30 minutes of cultural and/or spiritual lessons.